 Unlike male dogs, female dogs can only bear so many litters at most during their lives.
 The dog’s health, the recovery time following delivery, and mental condition all play a role in how many litters your Cockapoo can safely have.
 Veterinary experts say a female dog shouldn’t have more than four litters during her life.

 When it comes to large litters, it’s best not to breed back-to-back cycles because the whelping procedure drains the female tremendously.

 How Often Can Males Dogs Breed?

-Male dogs can be used as stud dogs as early as six months of age, but it’s better to wait until they’re at least 18 to 24 months old before doing so.
+Male dogs can be used as stud dogs as early as six months of age, but it’s better to wait until they’re 18 to 24 months old before doing so.
 Similarly to the bitch, this is done to ensure that proper health testing can be carried out.

 The amount of times you can breed your stud is limitless.
 It is possible to breed an old male if he is in good condition, although the quality of his sperm may deteriorate with time.

 In addition, it’s a good idea to think about the gene pool.
 Interbreeding is always possible if a stud is utilised an abnormally high number of times, especially in the same area.
 A litter’s health and deformities can be adversely affected by this alone.